bekk/bekk-christmas/post/react/about-being-new-to-react.md

 I had no idea what hooks were when I started out, and it didn't help that I couldn't tell the new and old React code from each other.
 But, with a guiding hand from my colleague, we jumped right into it and started pair-programming on smaller tasks such as “Add a new button” or “Create a new filter”.
 These tasks were easy to start with, because I could study similar code from other places in the application and try to replicate the logic.
 Along the way, my colleague and mentor explained concepts such as hooks and components.
 I also used the [React docs](https://reactjs.org/) actively to better understand the theoretical concepts I was introduced to and wrote down key takeaways from our solutions.

 Next, we began refactoring older React into modern React.
-This helped me understand how Hooks works, and how they are actually used.
+This helped me understand how Hooks work, and how they are actually used.
 It was mind blowing to see how many lines of code that could now be replaced with a simple Hook.
 My experience with this approach was good.
 After spending some time on coding new functionality and at the same time trying to learn a new language, it was nice to focus more on syntax and understanding the different versions of React.

 ## Online courses, another approach?